-Cholangiocarcinoma is an uncommon form of primary liver cancer, making up 10–15% of all primary liver cancers worldwide.
-It is also known as bile duct cancer and starts in the cells lining the ducts that carry bile between the liver, gall bladder and bowel.
-The symptoms are similar to those of HCC .
+Bile duct cancer is an uncommon form of primary liver cancer, making up 10–15% of all primary liver cancers worldwide.
+It starts in the cells lining the ducts that carry bile between the liver, gall bladder and bowel.
+Symptoms are similar to those of HCC .

 Learn more about:

 The main risk factor for bile duct cancer is long-term inflammation of the bile ducts.
 This may be caused by the same liver problems that can lead to HCC, such as hepatitis and fatty liver disease.
 Other risk factors include exposure to certain chemicals in the printing industry, or having inflammatory bowel disease or liver conditions such as primary sclerosing cholangitis which can cause scar tissue in the bile ducts.